 - Add chocolate chips and mix until just combined.

-- Spray 10-inch bundt pan with baking spray.
+- Spray a 10-inch Bundt pan with baking spray.
 Scoop batter into pan.
 Smooth top with a spoon.
 Tap pan down 15 to 20 times on a hard surface to allow it to settle.

-- Bake for approximately 55 to 65 minutes or until wooden skewer comes out clean of batter when inserted through the centre of the cake.
-Because ovens vary (as well as bundt pans), check on at the 50 minute mark to see how it's doing.Note: Though this is not exactly a pound cake, it does have a rich batter.
-Don't worry if the bottom of the cake cracks…that's totally ok!
+- Bake for approximately 55 to 65 minutes or until wooden skewer comes out clean of wet batter when inserted through the centre of the cake.
+Because ovens vary (as well as Bundt pans), check on at the 50 minute mark to see how it's doing.Note: Though this is not exactly a pound cake, it does have a rich batter.
+Don't worry if the bottom of the cake cracks; that's totally okay!

 - Allow cake to FULLY cool before pouring over ganache.
-Once cool, pour over chocolate ganache and sprinkle with chopped peppermint candy and shaved chocolate.
+Once cool, pour over chocolate ganache and garnish (as desired).
 Ganache will set as it cools.
 Enjoy!
 Note: Wrap cooled leftovers, store in the fridge and enjoy within a couple of days or wrap and freeze for up to a month.

-- In a heavy bottomed pot on medium low, heat cream.
+- In a heavy bottomed pot on medium-low, heat cream.
 Don't boil.
-Heat through until it bubbles around edges and is heated through.
+Heat through until it bubbles around the edges and is heated through.